kanno-soe/kanno-soe/Exposition/Theory.md

 | **kannō-sōe** — responsive resonance placed under dis-resonance grading | **banpō susumite** — the myriad dharmas advancing, the being verified | Graded Resonance |
 | **engi / inga** — dependent arising and cause/effect under an added direction | **dōchū no kufū** — practice in the midst of activity | Directed + Causal + Causation |

 Row 1 reads the resonance as manifestation without a substrate; Row 2 reads it as graded receiving and responding; Row 3 reads the doing under direction and causation reading.
-Conversely, forgetting Row 3's overlays and Row 2's grades returns the same mutual dependence of the encounter.
+Conversely, forgetting Row 3's overlays and Row 2's grades returns the one mutual dependence of the encounter.

 ## Floor-face and act-time face